openhwgroup/cv32e40s/docs/user_manual/source/xsecure.rst

 -----------
 The IF stage PC is hardened by checking that it has the correct value compared to the ID stage with an offset determined by the compressed/uncompressed state of the instruction in ID.
 In addition, the IF stage PC is checked for correctness for non-incremental addresses after control flow changes.
-For jumps (including mret) and branches, this is done by making the instructions stay two cycles in ID and EX to enable the second cycle to recompute the PC target.
-The recomputed target is compared to the actual IF stage PC in the cycle after the actual PC change.
+For jumps (including mret) and branches, this is done by making the instructions stay two cycles in ID and EX to enable the second cycle to recompute the PC target and branch decision.
+Any error in the check for correct PC or branch/jump decision will result in a pulse on the ``alert_major_o`` pin.

 .. _hardened-csrs: